studioheiten/terra/.tasks/auth-email-otp.md

    2. verifyCode(email, code)

 4. Use these two functions in the UI under /login/page.tsx to make the authentication operational.
 Do not redirect after this; just have this part finished, and we'll take it from there.

+NOTE: Use Context7 MCP for the latest docs on Node Mailer and better-auth.